marblehands/rs-school-tasks/typescript-essentials/index.md

 ### "Get Started with TypeScript Module" Reflection

-#### 📝 Description

-In this module I got a brief overview of TypeScript and its most basic key concepts.
-Personal reflections were written down based on the material covered.

 #### 💡 Key Insights

 - TypeScript is a strict superset of ES6.
 That is why all JavaScript code is also TypeScript code, and a TypeScript program can seamlessly consume JavaScript.